Decawave/uwb-apps/apps/README.md

 Project discussion board, http://decawave.slack.com

 ## Project Status
+This project is destined to be up-streamed into the mynewt repo Q1 2018.
 Below are the current examples and associated hardware plaforms.

 ### DWM1001 || DWM1002 || DWM1003 || LPS2MINI || LPS2NANO
 *   twr_tag:        // Single & Double Two-Way-Ranging